 Tuesday morning tossed me in the mixer again.

 Having cruised through New Paltz on Monday, signs for the Empire State Trail along the main drag had me convinced that all I needed to do the following day was to cross the river and make my way to the parking area on Springtown road.
-Little did I know that what I thought was the Empire State Trail was actually the Ridge to Ridge trail.
-Signs in the middle of New Paltz at the 208 intersection must be for walkers not bike riders.
+Little did I know that what I thought was the Empire State Trail was actually the Ridge to Ridge Trail.
+Signs in the middle of New Paltz at the 208 intersections must be for walkers, not bike riders.
 As it turns out the bike trail actually hangs a right just after crossing the 1-87 overpass.

-Riding through the business area of the waterfront we passed a large restaurant called Ole Savanna which could be a perfect lunch stop but we peddled on passing 4 original PT boats from WW2.
-Continuing on through yet another residential area, after a few more turns, following EST signs we came to a resort area under construction followed by a magnificent mile of trail through a manicured Hudson River side park.
+Riding through the business area of the waterfront, we passed a large restaurant called Ole Savanna which could be a perfect lunch stop, but we peddled on.
+We then passed 4 original PT boats from WW2.
+Continuing on through yet another residential area, after a few more turns, following EST signs we came to a resort area under construction followed by a magnificent mile of trail through a manicured Hudson Riverside park.
 It’s like a golf course with no greens, just walkers and a few folks like us amazed to be riding on a perfectly paved pathway.

 After another mile of road riding, we came to the entrance for the bridge over the Hudson River.

 Unlike the walking bridge, this span is all business.
 It’s thin access and signs at each entry point stating that bike riding is not allowed, walking required.
 The bridge is roughly a mile long, the wind was blasting out of the south.
 Views spectacular, we watched a windsurfer sailing across waves on the Hudson below at a high rate of speed.
 Stopped for a few minutes at the flag in the middle to take in the views and then proceeded to the eastern end.